eugenebelieve/vector-search-api/README.md

   }
 }
 ``````
-:information_source: OpenAI uses 1,536 dimensions for embeddings in the text-embedding-ada-002 model
+:information_source: <b>FYI :</b> OpenAI uses 1,536 dimensions for embeddings in the text-embedding-ada-002 model

 It should look like this :